-Do you know the popular Goldie Blox STEM toys?
-Now kids can read about Goldie’s adventures in a chapter book.
-And much to my delight, this book is a very enjoyable, well-written adventure.
-Goldie’s unique school where she can be her quirky, inventor self is officially closing after she blew off the second story.
-Now she must attend a “high-performing” school.
-The other kids aren’t as out-of-the-box as Goldie but when she enlists her new classmates to help her reopen her old school, amazing transformations occur for both Goldie and her new friends.
+Goldie’s unique school where she can be her quirky, inventor self is officially closing because she blew off the second story.
+Now she must attend a “high-performing” school with other kids who aren’t as out-of-the-box as Goldie.
+However, when she enlists her new classmates to help her reopen her old school, amazing transformations occur for both Goldie and her new friends.

 Zoey and Sassafras Dragons and Marshmallows #1 by Asia Citro, illustrated by Marion Lindsay

 Kids love these entertaining and well-written stories that have the coolest mix of science and magic, a diverse main character, and fantastic illustrations.
 Zoey, like her mom, can see magical creatures and is tasked to care for any injured creatures that might need help.
 In this story, she uses her science skills (including research and the scientific method) to figure out how to care for a sick baby dragon.

 You got to love a book that glorifies the nerds!
 (At least I do!!)
 This book is awesome.
 It’s about a group of kids, one of whom secretly makes robots for each person in their group of EngiNerds.
 Of course, this all goes wrong making for a funny, fast-paced adventure your kids won’t be able to put down.

 The Case of the Terrible T. Rex – Doyle and Fossey Science Detectives by Michele Torrey and Barbara Johansen Newman

 The main character kids are scientists who, in this case, are researching mysteries using the scientific method.
 Is there really a werewolf?
 This science detective series include science experiments and information for readers at home.